Unlock new offers at our Endless Summer Event!

 Your store

+What does it mean when your ears are burning?
 Red, hot, swollen and painful-to-the-touch ears can happen to anyone.
-Red and hot ears can be caused by a sudden increase in blood flow caused by abrupt transitions from a hot to a cold environment, consumption of alcohol or spicy foods, hormonal changes and even some medications.
+Red and warm ears can be caused by a sudden increase in blood flow caused by abrupt transitions from a hot to a cold environment, consumption of alcohol or spicy foods, hormonal changes and even some medications.
 Let's review some of the main causes of red and hot ears:

 Sunburn: Ears that are hot and red due to the heat usually quickly turn pink again, but it is possible for the sun to cause real burns to the ears.
 This mostly happens in the summer, but it can happen at any time of the year.
 The consequence of a sunburn is not only redness, but in some cases severe burning.